coq/ceps/text/separate-compilation.md

 the entire implementation shall be exposed in full builds, and it shall be hidden in `vos` builds.

-TODO(Paolo): at this point, the rest of this section is unmotivated: it answers no questions beyond the paragraph above.
-I am leaving it alone, but we need to either explain why the different interfaces matter (which might be explained later), or delete the rest of the section.

-It is crucial that having a `.v` file without a corresponding interface does *not* change the the current behavior of Coq.
-In Gallina, this is analogous to having a `Module` without a `Module Type` ascription.

-In order to provide a uniform semantic understanding, we opt to reduce this to the previous situation in which both files exist, but note explicitly that an implementation may not do this.
-For example, in Ocaml, a single `.ml` file does *not* generate a `.cmi` file.

-The existance of dependent types and opaque definitions makes this question more subtle than the basic Ocaml solution.
-We see three solutions:

-1. *Verbatim* Synthesize the interface (the `.vi`) file using the *verbatim* contents of the `.v` file.
-This includes *all* definitions, hints, and other side effects.
-In particular it also includes the bodies of opaque (e.g. `Qed`d) defintions.
-While somewhat counter-intuitive, including the bodies of opaque definitions (as opposed to just their signature) means that we recover the exact semantics that we would get from including the implementation directly.
-2. Synthesize the interface (the `.vi`) file using the contents of the `.v` file where opaque defintions (e.g. those that are `Qed`-d are replaced by `Parameter`s.
-There are two ways to do this: exactly and approximately.
-   - The *exact* characterization does not expose the body of the definition, but it does include its *full* characterization including universe constraints.
-Note that universe constraints may not be apparent from the type of the definition but they must still be included.
-   - The *approximate* characterization follows what a user would get from textually copying the type of the definition and converting it from a defined symbol to an assumed symbol, e.g. a `Parameter`.

-   In this setup, the *exact* characterization is effectively the same as the first proposal, it simply changes the way that the opaque ascription is provided, i.e. from using `Qed` to using an opaque module ascription.
-   The *approximate* characterization follows (more closely) the semantics of `-vos` builds.
-This enables build parallelism at the cost of delayed universe checks (and all of the consequences of this).

-We note that both the *verbatim* proposal and the *exact* proposal are _effectively_ the same in the math.
-Aesthetically, we believe that the *exact* proposal seems cleaner, opting to hide more details from clients and use a more uniform sealing mechanism.
-The *Verbatim* option, on the other hand, seems more natural to understand and potentially implement.

 ## Universes

 As some readers will anticipate, universe checks do not admit fully separate compilation; module bodies might add constraints absent from interfaces.
 This is already an issue with `.vos` builds today, and is a problem inherent to parallel builds, so any solutions to this problem could be shared.